Building a Bulb in PlayPosit 3.0

 Playback optionsClick Playback Options to expand that section and check the desired boxes.

-- Allow learners to rewind after an interaction appears - Learners can rewind as far as the beginning of the video when they submit an answer to an interaction that appears.
+- Allow learners to rewind after an interaction appears - Learners can rewind as far as the beginning of the video while they are answering an interaction.
+(Learners can always rewind as far as the beginning of the video after answering an interaction)

 - Allow learners to skip interactions - Learners can choose not to answer interactions and keep watching the video.